dbos-inc/dbos-docs/docs/api-reference/contexts.md

 readonly authenticatedUser: string
 ```

-The `authenticatedUser` property is the identity of the current authenticated user that runs this function.
+This property exposes the identity of the authenticated user who ran this function.
-The [authentication middleware](..) parses the HTTP request and returns this identity.
-Operon passes the authenticated user identity when an Operon function uses its context to invoke other functions.
+Authenticated users are set by [authentication middleware](..) and inherited through the calling chain.

 #### ctxt.logger